 Conditional on the path for Bank Rate implied by market interest rates prevailing at the time, inflation was projected to end the forecast period slightly above the 2% target.
-That central projection was also conditioned on the Term Funding Scheme, and on the stocks of purchased gilts and corporate bonds remaining at £435 billion and £10 billion respectively.
+That central projection was also conditioned on the Term Funding Scheme, and on the stocks of purchased gilts and corporate bonds remaining at \pounds 435 billion and £10 billion respectively.

-The MPC noted that the recent news in the macroeconomic data had been mixed and relatively limited.
+At its meeting ending on 13 December 2017, the MPC noted that the recent news in the macroeconomic data had been mixed and relatively limited.
 Global growth had remained strong, while some indicators of domestic activity in Q4 had softened a little.
 The measures announced in the Autumn Budget would lessen the drag on demand from fiscal consolidation, relative to previous plans.